rickmurdock/notes/FrontEnd/FrontEndFundamentalsEncyclopedia.md

 ---

 Lesson: Working with Remote Data (Part 2)

 # Understanding CORS

-Terminology
+## Terminology

-Same-origin policy: allows resources to be shared and interact only within the same domain.
-CORS: Stands for Cross-origin resource sharing.
+* `Same-origin policy`: allows resources to be shared and interact *only within the same domain*. `CORS`: Stands for `Cross-origin resource sharing`.
 Allows web resources, such as scripts, to be accessed on different domains, therefore improving integration between web services.

-Details
+### Details

-CORS bypasses the Same-origin policy in order to make it possible to share resources between different domains.
+* CORS bypasses the Same-origin policy in order to make it possible to share resources between different domains.

-Compatible with both XMLHttpRequest and Fetch APIs.
+* Compatible with both XMLHttpRequest and Fetch APIs.
-When working with CORS-enabled cross-origin requests:
+*When working with CORS-enabled cross-origin requests:
-The request must contain appropriate headers in the HTTP request.
+  * The request must contain appropriate headers in the HTTP request.
-The request can be either a simple request or a preflight.
+  * The request can be either a simple request or a preflight.
-When a request for resources is received by a domain, it validates the first domain in order to determine whether or not to share the resource.
+  * When a request for resources is received by a domain, it validates the first domain in order to determine whether or not to share the resource.
 The second domain's server configuration must be set to allow CORS by setting this in the Access-Control-Allow-Origin header.
 No special coding is needed on the request.
 The browser must support CORS.